j-berg-au/BOUNDLESS/content/Character Creation/Mages/Mage Talents.md

 ### Tier I
 ##### Aether Construct
 You may spend **2 Stress** to create a simple non-magical item that can fit within your cupped hands.
+##### Cryokinesis
+You paint the world around you with ice.
+You can do the following.
+- You can summon a few litres of ice on an object or floating near you.
+- You can freeze or unfreeze a small object or a small part of an object.
+- You are completely immune to any effects relating to cold environments.
 ##### Flight
 You have learnt the magic required to grant an individual the ability to fly.
 You may spend **2 Stress** to give yourself or someone you touch the ability to fly for the rest of the scene.
 ##### Pyrokinesis